inf112-v19/HumbleDevs/documents/assignments/oblig3.md

 - On the other hand, we have made other things that wasn’t requirements for this assignment, but that we felt like would be nice to have at this point.
 Most of them is in the Game – class.
 We have also made all the cards and items we need.

-- Our next goal is to get the GUI up to speed and make most of the game logic.
-So, for the next assignment we would like a to have implemented most the game logic and be able to visualize most of our game.
+- Our next goal is to get the GUI up to speed and make most of the gui logic.
+So, for the next assignment we would like a to have implemented most the gui logic and be able to visualize most of our gui.

 **Note:** We have noticed that the rules we are given sometimes deviates slightly from what the official rulebook says.
 It is therefore some uncertainty about what our rules should be.
 This will be clarified to the next assignment.